QuTech-Delft/OpenQL/docs/platform_cc.rst

 * ``ref_instrument_definition`` selects record under ``instrument_definitions``, which must exist or an error is raised
 * ``ref_control_mode`` selects record under ``control_modes``, which must exist or an error is raised
 * ``signal_type`` defines which signal type this instrument instance provides.
-..
-FIXME: describe matching process against 'signals/*/type'
 * ``qubits`` G groups of 1 or more qubits.
 G must match one of the available group sizes of ``instrument_definitions/<ref_instrument_definition>/control_group_sizes``.
 If more than 1 qubits are stated per group - e.g. for an AWG used in conjunction with a VSM - they may not produce conflicting signals at any time slot, or an error is raised
 * ``force_cond_gates_on`` optional, reserved for future use
 * ``controller/slot`` the slot number of the CC this instrument is connected to
 * ``controller/name`` reserved for future use
 * ``controller/io_module`` reserved for future use

+..
+FIXME: describe matching process of 'signal_type' against 'signals/*/type'

 Additions to section 'instructions'
 ***********************************